tahsinkose/C-/README.md

 # C++
-C++ codes, Hackathon problems and solutions, implementation of Data structures & Algorithms and special applications.
+C++ codes, solutions to a variety of Hackathon problems, implementation of Data structures, Algorithms and simple special applications.

 # TODO:
 Implement Segment Trees with Lazy Propagation.
 Implement RMQ.